English sport handed £300 million 'winter survival package'

 LONDON (Reuters) - The British government announced a 300 million pounds ($397.11 million) ‘winter survival package’ on Thursday to help sport through the COVID-19 pandemic, with rugby set for the biggest share but nothing for top level soccer and cricket.

-The first payments will be made in the coming weeks, mainly as low-interest loans with flexible terms but also in the form of grants.
+The first payments will be made over the coming weeks, mainly as low-interest loans with flexible terms but also through grants.

 The money covers sport in England, with other parts of the United Kingdom having separate budgets.